The Ultimate Guide To Golf In Iceland

 Booking a tee time online can be easily done by choosing a specific date and time slot that works for you.
 Some golf courses may also allow you to book additional services, such as club rentals, buggies, or caddies if needed.

-If you want to book your tee times by phone or on-site, it's recommended to call ahead to confirm availability and book in advance, especially during busy periods.
+If you want to book your tee times by phone or on-site, it's recommended to call ahead to confirm availability.
+Always book in advance, especially during busy periods.

-A golf course charges green fees to play a round of golf, and prices for green fees in Iceland can range from 9,000 ISK to 20,000 ISK (approximately USD 65 to USD 165) per round.
+Each golf course charges green fees to play a round of golf.
+Prices for green fees in Iceland can range from 9,000 ISK to 20,000 ISK (approximately USD 65 to USD 165) per round.

 Before making any arrangements, it's always best to research the golf course you wish to play to know its booking requirements, pricing, and availability.